rktjmp/lush.nvim/README.md

 In the vim file, we can call `lush(parsed-lush-spec)` to clear any existing highlighting and apply our parsed lush-spec.

+#### Why `lua/lush_theme/`?

+Lua doesn't have any strict namespacing.
+Because anything in a plugins `lua/` directory becomes avaliable as a module in vim, it's advised to nest your theme inside a `lush_theme` folder, essentialy providing a namespace for all lush themes to exist in.
+This is to avoid any collisions between themes and other modules.

+This isn't a strict rule enforced in anyway by Lush, simply a recommendation.

 #### Linters

 You will likely get warnings from linters while writing a lush-spec,